vacp2p/vac.dev/_posts/2020-04-9-kademlia-to-discv5.md

 ## Distributed Hash Tables

-In 2001 there were 4 proposals for such DHTs, [Tapestry](https://pdos.csail.mit.edu/~strib/docs/tapestry/tapestry_jsac03.pdf), [Chord](https://pdos.csail.mit.edu/papers/chord:sigcomm01/chord_sigcomm.pdf), [CAN](https://people.eecs.berkeley.edu/~sylvia/papers/cans.pdf) and [Pastry](http://rowstron.azurewebsites.net/PAST/pastry.pdf), all of which made various trade-offs and changes in their core functionality, giving them unique characteristics.
+In 2001 4 new protocols for such DHTs were conceived, [Tapestry](https://pdos.csail.mit.edu/~strib/docs/tapestry/tapestry_jsac03.pdf), [Chord](https://pdos.csail.mit.edu/papers/chord:sigcomm01/chord_sigcomm.pdf), [CAN](https://people.eecs.berkeley.edu/~sylvia/papers/cans.pdf) and [Pastry](http://rowstron.azurewebsites.net/PAST/pastry.pdf), all of which made various trade-offs and changes in their core functionality, giving them unique characteristics.

 But as said, they're all DHTs.
 So what is a DHT?